Pete Carroll and John Schneider excited by ‘flexibility’ this Seahawks offseason brings

 “The guys are excited,” Schneider said.
 “It’s going to be fun.”

-Carroll, meanwhile, appeared to already be having fun during his media session Tuesday, At one point, Carroll was asked whether having to do things such as meet the media early in the morning could have him reconsidering how long he wants to keep coaching.
+Carroll appeared to already be having fun during his media session Tuesday.
+At one point, Carroll was asked whether having to do things such as meet the media early in the morning could have him reconsidering how long he wants to keep coaching.
+Carroll laughed off the idea.

-Carroll laughed at the idea talking to the media would ever be a consideration in any decision related to his career.

-Then came a follow-up, a questioner noting Carroll seems to have the same passion for coaching now that he did long ago.
+Then came a follow-up, a questioner noting Carroll seems to have the same passion for coaching that he did long ago.
+Still, Carroll’s emphasis in his answer on the long haul was telling.

 “Well, I better keep getting better,” he said.
 “That’s the whole process here.
 The things that we learn from year to year.
 I mean, there is so much that has happened in coaching in the last couple years.
 There’s just been so many challenges and so many new things to be taxed by, to try to figure out and all that.